althea-net/althea-zone/README.md

 ### Step 3

-Run `python altheatest3-to-altheatest4.py altheatest3_genesis_export.json > genesis.json` to make the neccesary changes to the genesis file. `altheatest3-to-altheatest4.py` will appear in this repo before August 19th, 3pm PDT.
+Run `python3 altheatest3-to-altheatest4.py altheatest3_genesis_export.json > genesis.json` to make the neccesary changes to the genesis file. `altheatest3-to-altheatest4.py` will appear in this repo before August 19th, 3pm PDT.

 Move the genesis file to your .gaiad directory, usually `~/.gaiad/config/genesis.json`.